Dead Man's Hollow

-The Conservation Area
+Conservation area

 Dead Man's Hollow was established as a conservation area in 1996 and is considered to be the largest privately protected area in Allegheny County.

-Since the mid 1990s, volunteers from Allegheny Land Trust and other non-profit conservation groups based in the PIttsburgh region have made significant progress in removing trash and debris as well as invasive plant species from the property.
+Since the mid 1990s, volunteers from Allegheny Land Trust and other non-profit conservation groups based in the Pittsburgh region have made significant progress in removing trash and debris as well as invasive plant species from the property.
 This continued effort has allowed the area to return to a lush green wonderland beneath a canopy of native hardwoods.

 The Dead Man's Hollow conservation area is also the home to a variety of Pennsylvania wildlife including twenty-four different species of birds.

-In January 2017, the Pennsylvania's Department of Conservation and Natural Resources designated the area as a Wild Plant Sanctuary.
+In January 2017, the Pennsylvania Department of Conservation and Natural Resources designated the area as a Wild Plant Sanctuary.

-Industrial History
+Industrial history

 The remnants of two industrial businesses that once thrived in the McKeesport area, the Bowman Brickyard and the Union Sewer Pipe Company, can also be found throughout the Dead Man's Hollow conservation area.
 Operations for both companies began in the late 1880s and lasted until a devastating fire brought it to an end in 1920.
 A number of the established hiking trails give visitors the unique opportunity to "step back in time" while exploring the "factory ruins".
 Among the most visited locations at the former industrial site are the large circular foundations of kiln ovens that were used in the pipe making process as well as the decaying graffiti covered walls of the company's boiler house.
 Other notable locations are the slightly curved wall of a former P≤ Railroad siding and an oversized drainage tunnel leading to the Youghiogheny River.

-Haunted History
+Haunted history

 As the story goes, Dead Man's Hollow earned its dismal name in 1874 when a group of adolescent boys were roaming through the hollow and came upon a decomposed body that was hanging by a noose.
 The victim was never identified and no one was ever charged for the murder.
 Soon the natural isolation of the hollow became the setting for other dark tales of criminal acts and untimely deaths.
 From suspicious drownings and violent gunfights to tragic explosions and lightning strikes, Dead Man's Hollow has been the scene of many grisly incidents and accidents.
 Supposedly one or more of these bizarre tales have prompted quite a few encounters with the unknown in the secluded hollow.
 Visitors to the site often return with unexplainable stories involving a shadowy presence, strange odors, and even the sound of voices when no one else was near.